sahmedhusain/gigabit/README.md

 ## ✨ What Makes GigaBit Special

-### 🔐 Smart Authentication & Privacy
-**Secure Login That Just Works**
-Getting started with GigaBit is simple - just pick a username, add your email, and you're in.
-But don't let the simplicity fool you.
-Behind the scenes, we're using industry-standard JWT authentication with secure password hashing using bcrypt.
-Your login sessions are managed intelligently, with automatic token refresh so you stay logged in securely without annoying re-authentication prompts.

-**Privacy Controls You Actually Control**
-Your data is yours, and GigaBit gives you granular control over who sees what.
-Set your profile visibility (public or private), control who can see your birthday and gender, and manage follow requests if you prefer approval-based following.
-It's social media with privacy built-in from day one.

-**Real-time Status Management**
-Let people know when you're available with live status indicators - online, away, busy, or invisible.
-Your status updates instantly across the platform, so friends know when you're free to chat.

-### 🤝 Social Networking That Feels Natural
-**Follow System with Smart Approval**
-Following works just like you'd expect, but with extra smarts.
-Public accounts let anyone follow immediately, while private accounts require approval.
-When someone wants to follow you, you get a notification and can choose to accept or decline.
-It's social networking that respects personal boundaries.

-**Intelligent Friend Discovery**
-GigaBit helps you find interesting people through mutual connections and smart suggestions.
-Search by name, nickname, or email to find specific people, or let our system suggest friends based on who you already know.

-**Advanced Profile Customization**
-Your profile is your digital home.
-Add a catchy nickname, write a bio that tells your story, upload an avatar, and set your personal details.
-Control exactly who sees what with privacy settings for birthdays, gender, and other personal information.

-### 📝 Rich Content Creation
-**Posts with Personality**
-Share your thoughts, moments, and ideas with posts that support text and images.
-Set privacy levels for each post - share publicly, limit to followers only, or create custom audiences.
-It's flexible content sharing that adapts to your needs.

-**Conversations That Matter**
-Comments aren't just replies - they're full conversations.
-Nest comments for threaded discussions, add images to your replies, and react with likes.
-It's forum-style discussion built into every post.

-**Interactive Polls**
-Create polls with multiple choices, set expiration dates, and watch results update in real-time.
-Perfect for group decisions, opinions, or just having fun with friends.

-**Smart Sharing & Bookmarking**
-Share interesting posts to your feed or directly in private chats.
-Bookmark posts you want to save for later.
-Content flows naturally across the platform.

-### 💬 Messaging That Feels Instant
-**Private Conversations**
-One-on-one messaging with full encryption and real-time delivery.
-See typing indicators, read receipts, and message timestamps.
-Conversations feel as immediate as texting.

-**Group Chats**
-Multi-user conversations for communities and friend groups.
-Everyone sees messages instantly, with the same rich features as private chats.

-**Message Management**
-Archive old conversations, delete messages you regret, and manage your chat history.
-Pagination keeps things fast even with thousands of messages.

-### 👥 Community Groups
-**Groups That Bring People Together**
-Create public or private groups around shared interests.
-Each group has its own feed, events, and chat.
-It's like having dedicated communities within your social network.

-**Smart Permission System**
-Groups have role-based permissions - creators and admins can manage settings, while members have appropriate access.
-Control who can post, create events, send messages, and more.

-**Group-Exclusive Content**
-Groups have their own posts, polls, and events.
-Members get notifications for group activity, keeping communities engaged and active.

-**Join Requests & Invitations**
-Private groups require approval to join.
-Send invitations to specific people, or let interested users request to join.
-Admins review and approve membership.

-### 📅 Events & Scheduling
-**Event Creation Made Easy**
-Schedule events with titles, descriptions, dates, and locations.
-Set them for groups or create personal events.

-**RSVP & Attendance Tracking**
-People can RSVP as "going," "not going," or "maybe."
-See who's attending and get reminders before events start.

-**Event Lifecycle Management**
-Edit event details, cancel events with explanations, and track responses.
-Everything updates in real-time for all participants.

-### 🔔 Notifications That Keep You Connected
-**Comprehensive Notification System**
-Get notified for everything that matters - likes, comments, follows, messages, event invites, group activity, and more.
-Never miss important updates.

-**Smart Notification Settings**
-Customize your notification experience with sound themes, quiet hours, and conversation muting.
-Enable browser push notifications for desktop alerts.

-**Real-time Updates**
-Notifications appear instantly across the platform.
-See them in your notification center, with links to relevant content.

-## 🛠️ Tech Stack

-### Backend - The Reliable Engine
-- **Go 1.23.2** - A fast, compiled language that's perfect for web servers and real-time applications
-- **SQLite** - A lightweight, serverless database that stores everything in a single file
-- **Gorilla WebSocket** - Enables real-time, bidirectional communication between browser and server
-- **Gorilla Mux** - A powerful HTTP router that handles all our API endpoints
-- **golang-migrate** - Manages database schema changes and migrations
-- **bcrypt** - Industry-standard password hashing for security

-### Frontend - The Beautiful Interface
-- **Next.js 15.5.3** - React's most popular framework, with the new App Router for better performance
-- **React 19.1.0** - Component-based UI library with concurrent features
-- **TypeScript 5** - Adds type safety to JavaScript, catching errors before they happen
-- **Tailwind CSS 4** - Utility-first CSS framework for rapid, consistent styling
-- **Framer Motion 12.23.22** - Production-ready animations that make the interface feel alive
-- **SWR** - Smart data fetching with caching and real-time updates
-- **Lucide Icons** - Beautiful, consistent icons that scale perfectly

-### DevOps - Making Deployment Easy
-- **Docker** - Containerizes our entire application for consistent deployment
-- **Docker Compose** - Orchestrates multiple containers (frontend, backend, database)
-- **Nginx** - High-performance reverse proxy for production deployments
+### 🔐 Simple But Secure Login
+Getting started is easy - just pick a username and add your email.
+We use proper JWT tokens and bcrypt password hashing so your account stays secure.
+Sessions refresh automatically so you don't get logged out at annoying times.

+### 🤝 Social Features That Work Like You Expect
+**Following with Approval**
+Public accounts let anyone follow immediately.
+Private accounts require approval first.
+When someone wants to follow you, you get a notification and can accept or decline.
+No unwanted followers.

+**Finding People**
+Search by name, email, or nickname to find specific people.
+We also suggest connections based on mutual friends.
+It's straightforward - no complicated algorithms.

+**Profile Customization**
+Add a nickname, bio, avatar, and personal details.
+Control who sees your birthday and gender.
+Your profile, your rules.

+### 📝 Creating & Sharing Content
+**Posting Made Simple**
+Write posts with text and photos.
+Choose who sees each post - everyone, just your followers, or specific people.
+We made it flexible so you can share exactly how you want.

+**Comments & Discussions**
+Comments can have images too, and you can reply to replies for threaded conversations.
+Like posts and comments to show you care.
+It's like having mini-forums on every post.

+**Polls for Fun & Decisions**
+Make polls with multiple options and set when they expire.
+Results update live as people vote.
+Great for quick opinions or group decisions.

+**Sharing & Saving**
+Share posts to your feed or send them in messages.
+Bookmark stuff you want to find later.
+Content moves around the platform naturally.

+### 💬 Chat & Messaging
+**Private Messages**
+Talk one-on-one with anyone.
+Messages arrive instantly, you see when people are typing, and get read receipts.
+It feels just like texting but with more features.

+**Group Conversations**
+Chat with multiple people at once.
+Perfect for communities or friend groups.
+Everyone sees messages in real-time, same features as private chats.

+**Managing Your Chats**
+Keep your chat history organized.
+Delete messages if you change your mind, archive old conversations, and scroll through thousands of messages quickly.

+### 👥 Groups & Communities
+**Building Communities**
+Make groups for any interest - public ones anyone can join, or private ones that need approval.
+Each group gets its own space with posts, events, and chat rooms.

+**Who Can Do What**
+Group creators and admins manage everything.
+Members have different permissions based on their role.
+You control who can post, create events, or send messages.

+**Group-Only Stuff**
+Groups have their own content - posts, polls, and events that only members see.
+Everyone gets notified when something happens in their groups.

+**Getting People In**
+Private groups need admin approval to join.
+You can invite specific people or let them request to join.
+Admins decide who gets in.

+### 📅 Events & Meetups
+**Planning Events**
+Set up events with all the details - what, when, where.
+Make them for your groups or just for yourself.
+It's straightforward to get people together.

+**RSVP System**
+People can say if they're coming, not coming, or maybe.
+You see who's going and get reminded before it starts.
+No more wondering who will show up.

+**Managing Events**
+Change details if plans change, cancel with a reason, and see responses update live.
+Everything stays in sync for everyone involved.

+### 🔔 Staying in the Loop
+**Getting Notified**
+You get alerts for likes, comments, follows, messages, event invites, group stuff, and more.
+We make sure you don't miss what's important.

+**Customizing Alerts**
+Pick your sounds, set quiet times, and mute specific chats.
+Turn on browser notifications for desktop alerts.
+Make it work how you want.

+**Instant Updates**
+Notifications pop up immediately.
+Check them in your notification center with links to see what's happening.

+## 🛠️ What We Built It With

+### Backend - The Engine Room
+- **Go 1.23.2** - Fast compiled language that handles our server and real-time features well
+- **SQLite** - Simple, file-based database that works without extra setup
+- **Gorilla WebSocket** - Makes instant messaging and live updates possible
+- **Gorilla Mux** - Routes all our API requests to the right handlers
+- **golang-migrate** - Keeps our database schema updated as we add features
+- **bcrypt** - Securely hashes passwords so they're never stored in plain text

+### Frontend - What You See
+- **Next.js 15.5.3** - React framework with smart routing and performance features
+- **React 19.1.0** - Component library that makes the interface responsive and smooth
+- **TypeScript 5** - Catches JavaScript errors before they happen
+- **Tailwind CSS 4** - Utility classes that make styling fast and consistent
+- **Framer Motion 12.23.22** - Adds smooth animations and transitions
+- **SWR** - Smart caching that keeps the app feeling fast
+- **Lucide Icons** - Clean, scalable icons that look good everywhere

+### DevOps - Getting It Running
+- **Docker** - Packages everything so it runs the same anywhere
+- **Docker Compose** - Coordinates frontend, backend, and database together
+- **Nginx** - Handles web traffic efficiently in production

 ## 🏗️ Architecture & Data Flow